USACE Recieves New Biological Opinion on 2012 Nationwide Permits

 South Central Palm Beach Island Comprehensive Shoreline Stabilization Project

-The U.S. Army Corps of Engineers (Corps), Jacksonville District is conducting a Environmental Impact Statement (EIS) for the Town of Palm Beach and Palm Beach County’s proposal to construct beach nourishment and dune restoration projects between Florida Department of Environmental Protection (FDEP) R-monuments 128+955 and R–138+551 with sand placement and the construction of seven (7) low profile, shore-perpendicular groins (groin field).
-All sand is proposed to be sourced from an upland sand mine.
-The Corps will evaluate a range of reasonable alternatives, and identify and assess the project's anticipated environmental effects.
-An EIS is required since the Corps determined the project may result in potentially significant adverse effects on the human environment.
-A Draft EIS (DEIS) is scheduled to be available in April 2014 for a 60-day public review and comment, and the Corps will publish in April 2014 a Notice of Availability in the Federal Register that will start the comment period.
+The U.S. Army Corps of Engineers (Corps), Jacksonville District is conducting an Environmental Impact Statement (EIS) for two shoreline stabilization projects proposed by the Town of Palm Beach and Palm Beach County.
+The two similar projects include beach construction and nourishment and dune restoration projects between Florida Department of Environmental Protection (FDEP) R-monuments 128+955 and R–138+551, and sand placement with construction of seven (7) low profile, shore-perpendicular groins (groin field) near Lantana Public Beach.
+The Corps evaluated six build alternatives, and as well as sand source alternatives.
+The Draft EIS (DEIS) is available for public review and comment.
+The Corps anticipates a Notice of Availability (NOA) of the DEIS will be published in the Federal Register on December 12, 2014.
+The NOA initiates the start of the official 45-day comment period which will end on January 26, 2015.